jradcliffe5/sfxc_workshop_2025/wide-field.md

 - **Time smearing** — caused by averaging visibilities over long time intervals.
 - **Bandwidth smearing** — caused by averaging over wide frequency channels.

-Smearing is proportional to the baseline length (as shown in Figure A1), therefore doing this for the **entire primary beam** of a VLBI array produces **huge datasets** (often many 10s of terabytes) and demands extreme computational resources, which is increasingly impractical with modern VLBI arrays’ higher bit rates.
+Smearing is proportional to the baseline length (as shown in Figure [A1](#fig-a1)), therefore doing this for the **entire primary beam** of a VLBI array produces **huge datasets** (often many 10s of terabytes) and demands extreme computational resources, which is increasingly impractical with modern VLBI arrays’ higher bit rates.

 <img src="figures/wide-field/smearing_ex.png" alt="drawing" style="width: 60%;height: auto;" class="center"/>

-**Figure A1** - *Example image illustrating the effects of smearing on the imaging of extragalactic sources.
+<a name="fig-a1">**Figure A1**</a> - *Example image illustrating the effects of smearing on the imaging of extragalactic sources.
 The background image is from the short baselines of MeerKAT which shows no smearing in the image.
 However, when looking at higher resolution (as with e-MERLIN) smearing affects the source which is far from the delay tracking centre.*

 ### A2.
 Multiple phase centre observing

 Instead of correlating the whole beam at full resolution, **software correlators** implement the *multiple phase centre observing* mode ([Deller et al. 2011](#ref_deller11)).
-This process has three distinct steps which are as follows (and shown in the Figure A2):
+This process has three distinct steps which are as follows (and shown in the Figure [A2](#fig-a2)):

 1. **Initial correlation at high resolution**
    The correlator internally processes the data with a fine time and frequency resolution.
 This retains the large field-of-view as smearing is kept to a minimum.